 It is important to understand this concept.
 The 'new growth' is based exclusively on the relations the factory has with the outside world.
 Agreements and projects are growing in tune with a common language and code.
 Not only with other enterprises (limited by natural borders), but with the environment as a whole, advanced technology and scientific research.
 This new system (with Japan in the lead, far ahead of the US) is transforming itself from a closed system into a situation-system or, as it has been called, a 'country system'.
-The situation-system supplies technology, work professionalism, services, a capacity to overcome and improve legal infrastructures as well as material, social and ideological behaviour.
+The situationsystem supplies technology, work professionalism, services, a capacity to overcome and improve legal infrastructures as well as material, social and ideological behaviour.
 In a word, it produces a suitable environment.
 Not the objective one that the old firm related to by trying to reduce its need for order, but a re-elaborated environment that has been made to suit the new concept of development of the enterprise.

 This concept should be borne in mind when we talk of the 'breaking up' of the factory.
 It is not one particular situation that is 'pulverised' so much as the whole situation in its complexity.
 In the first place this has become possible due to the presence of electronics technology which has abolished the confines of space, and consequently also time.
 Working in real time, the modern firm no longer requires warehouses and rigid provisions of parts.
 It no longer requires production units to be set up for long periods of time.
 It does not even need massive financial investment in order to bring about changes in production lines.
-Its flexibility is such that it is growing exponentially, especially since the key problem of manpower has been solved and the phantom of social struggle that accompanied it has disappeared.
+Its flexibility is such that it is growing exponentially, especially since the key problem of manpower has been solved spread ignorance and idiocy; into political parties and unions, where tired zombies are recycling slogans of days gone by, giving the great mass of spectators the idea that they can choose their own ideas according to their own interests.